 Arthroscopy may be recommended for these shoulder problems:

-Risks for any anesthesia are:
+Risks of anesthesia are:

 Risks of shoulder arthroscopy are:

-Always tell your health care provider what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.
+Tell your health care provider what medicines you are taking.
+This includes medicines, supplements, or herbs you bought without a prescription.

 During the 2 weeks before your surgery:

-On the day of your surgery:
+On the day of surgery:

-Recovery can take anywhere from 1 to 6 months.
+Recovery can take 1 to 6 months.
 You will probably have to wear a sling for the first week.
 If you had a lot of repair done, you may have to wear the sling longer.